-Tech jumps ahead of Amazon Prime Day, Apple reveal
+Nasdaq leads stock gains ahead of Amazon Prime Day, Apple reveal

 STIMULUS PROGRESS TURNS DOW POSITIVE FOR 2020, S&P, NASDAQ WIN BEST WEEK SINCE JULY

-In deal news, Twilio rising after announcing plans to acquire Segment for approximately $3.2 billion.
+In deal news, Twilio Inc. shares were rising after announcing plans to acquire Segment for approximately $3.2 billion.

 “Together, Twilio and Segment have an incredible opportunity to build the customer engagement platform of the future,” said Peter Reinhardt, Segment’s co-founder and CEO.